raushan-kumar7/raushan-kumar7/README.md

 ## 📞 Let's Connect

-I'm always interested in connecting with professionals, discussing new opportunities, and collaborating on innovative projects.
+I'm always interested in connecting with fellow professionals, discussing new opportunities, and collaborating on innovative projects.
 Feel free to reach out!

 <div align="center">